SectorLabs/django-postgres-extra/docs/source/table_partitioning.rst

 Adding/removing partitions automatically
 ----------------------------------------

-:meth:`psqlextra.auto_partition.postgres_auto_partition` is an experimental helper function that can be called periodically to automatically create new partitions if you're using range partitioning.
+:class:`psqlextra.partitioning.PostgresPartitioningManager` an experimental helper class that can be called periodically to automatically create new partitions if you're using range partitioning.

 .. note::

    There is currently no scheduler or command to automatically create new partitions.
 You'll have to run this function in your own cron jobs.

-The auto partitioner supports automatically creating monthly or weekly partitions.
+The auto partitioner supports automatically creating yearly, monthly, weekly or daily partitions.
 Use the ``count`` parameter to configure how many partitions it should create ahead.
-Use the ``interval`` parameter to control how many "units" fit into a single partition.

 Partitioning strategies